 Until 1873, David stood not in the Accademia, but outside Palazzo Vecchio, the former Medici palace and now Florence's city hall.
 A replica David marks the spot where the original once stood.
 With goony eyes and a pigeon-dropping wig, this David seems dumbfounded, as tourists picnic at his feet and policewomen clip-clop by on horseback.

-Next door to the palace were the Medicis' offices, or Uffizi.
-Now these offices hold the finest collection of Italian paintings anywhere, sweeping through art history from the 12th through 17th century, with works by Botticelli, Raphael, Giotto, Titian, Da Vinci, and Michelangelo.
+Next door to the palace were the Medicis' uffizi — offices.
+Now these offices, as the Uffizi Gallery, hold the finest collection of Italian paintings anywhere, sweeping through art history from the 12th through 17th century, with works by Botticelli, Raphael, Giotto, Titian, Da Vinci, and Michelangelo.
 In the long, arcaded courtyard, a permanent line of tourists waits to buy tickets (advance reservations are a must to avoid these lines).

 A highlight of the Uffizi is Venus de' Medici.
 Revered as the epitome of beauty, Venus is a Roman copy of a 2,000-year-old Greek statue that went missing.
 In the 18th and 19th centuries, wealthy children of Europe's aristocrats made the pilgrimage to the Uffizi to complete their classical education, where they swooned in ecstasy before the cold beauty of this goddess of love.